vehidtr/questions/README.md

-# questions
+# Description
-Small project using React and Recoil.
+Small project using React and Recoil called +questions.

 While I was on vacation, I've decided to play a bit more with Recoil, since I liked the presentation of Recoil on React Europe 2020.
 So I created small project with it, with small usage and logic of Recoil, atoms and selectors.